 The achievements of Gleannloch Farms Arabian Stud, its owners, trainers and horses are the stuff of legend amongst admirers and collectors of Arabian horses around the world.
-Douglas B. and Margaret Marshall bred champions for 35 years with the extraordinary skills and support of Tom and Rhita McNair.
+Douglas B. and Margaret Marshall bred champions for 35 years in ones of the best horse arena installation with the extraordinary skills and support of Tom and Rhita McNair.
 They went on to have a powerful influence that lasts until today, as evidenced by countless world and international champions that trace to horses bred by Gleannloch.

 Of all the Gleannloch horses, one legendary stallion stands out above all others as a symbol of the majesty and quality of the Farms’ horses. *Morafic.1